 frenchand looks for the error file in the

-session values and can be modified at runtime, so the error
+startup and has global and session values that can be modified at

 lc_messages value to a different

 locale name.
 For example, if the server is using the

 fr_FR locale for error messages, a client can

 execute this statement to receive error messages in English: